 - If backend ECS instances only need to handle the traffic distributed from SLB, no

 public bandwidth (Elastic IP address, NAT Gateway, and public IP address) is required,

 and you do not need to purchase any public bandwidth.

 Note Previously created ECS instances are directly allocated with public IP addresses.
 You can view the public IP addresses by using the ifconfig command.
 If these ECS instances process requests only through SLB, no traffic fee is incurred for the traffic sent through the Internet even if traffic statistics are read at the public network interface (NIC).

 - If you want to provide external services through backend ECS instances, or backend ECS instances need to access the Internet, you must configure at least one of the following: a public IP address, an Elastic IP Address (EIP), or a NAT Gateway.

 The following figure shows the outbound network traffic flow.

 - For outbound traffic from SLB instances (that is, traffic transferred through the Internet), traffic is sent at speeds dependent on the current network capacity, and is charged.
 However, you are not charged for internal communications, such as traffic transferred between SLB instances and backend ECS instances.

 - For outbound traffic from an Elastic IP address or from NAT Gateway (that is, traffic transferred through the Internet), traffic is sent at speeds dependent on the current network capacity, and is charged.
 Additionally, if an ECS instance is configured with a public IP address when it is created, the outbound traffic from this instance is also charged.

 - SLB supports dynamic access to the Internet.
 Specifically, if a backend ECS instance needs to access the Internet, you must first configure a public IP address for it (by using an EIP or using NAT Gateway).

-- A public IP address (configured when you create an ECS instance), EIP, and NAT gateway all allow mutual Internet access.
+- A public IP address (configured when you create an ECS instance), Elastic IP address, and NAT Gateway all allow mutual Internet access.
 That is, ECS instances can access the Internet or be accessed from the Internet through any of these.
 Note, however, that they cannot forward traffic or balance traffic loads.